nataliark/Soviet-Children-Writer-Connections/README.md

 # Soviet-Children-Writer-Connections
-Spring 2016 PIC10C project working with IPAM researcher Ekaterina Lapina-Kratasyuk and collaborating with Samir Patel and Stephen Wang
+Spring 2016 UCLA PIC10C project for Professor Stephen DeSalvo working with IPAM researcher Ekaterina Lapina-Kratasyuk and collaborating with Samir Patel and Stephen Wang